-NIJ is interested in supporting researchers who are early in their careers and new to NIJ's research grant portfolios, specifically non-tenured assistant professors, or equivalent full-time staff scientist positions in a research institution, who propose research on violence against women topics as outlined in this solicitation.
-Applications that include a principal investigator (PI) who meets the criteria may, in appropriate circumstances, be given special consideration in award decisions.

-At the time of application submission, the proposed PI must:
+NIJ is interested in supporting researchers who are early in their careers and new to NIJ's research grant portfolios, specifically non-tenured assistant professors, or equivalent full-time staff scientist positions in a research institution, who propose research on topics relevant to NIJ's Office of Research and Evaluation (ORE) and/or Office of Science and Technology (OST).
+To that end, NIJ may, in appropriate circumstances, give special consideration in award decisions to applications proposing such researchers as principal investigators (PIs).
+To qualify, the proposed PI must at the time of application submission:

-- Hold a non-tenured assistant professor appointment at an accredited institution of higher education in the United States or an equivalent full-time staff scientist position at a research institution - Have completed their terminal degree or post-graduate clinical training within the ten (10) years prior to September 30, 2018 - Never have received prior NIJ funding as a PI on a research project with the exception of Graduate Research Fellows or Data Resources Program grantees identify that this is a New Investigator/Early Career proposal on the title page of their application.
+- Hold a non-tenured assistant professor appointment at an accredited institution of higher education in the United States or an equivalent full-time staff scientist position at a research institution; and - Have completed a terminal degree or post-graduate clinical training within the ten (10) years prior to September 30, 2019; and - Have never previously received NIJ funding as a PI on a research project with the exception of Graduate Research Fellows or Data Resources Program grantees.